Fees and key information

 You will study modules which will help you to improve your critical thinking, essay writing and academic skills.
 You will also study a law module which will introduce you to the fundamental principles of law; rights and responsibilities within the legal system; and the way our legal system works.
 There will also be opportunities to engage in study visits to legal institutions.

 This is not a qualifying law degree for professional legal training, so it’s not suitable if you wish to become a solicitor or barrister.
-We offer Law LLB or Law (with International Relations) LLB that are qualifying law degrees.
+We offer Law (with International Relations) LLB that is a qualifying law degree.

 This law degree with a foundation year is designed to help you enter a career within environments that rely heavily on the knowledge of law, including business, politics, the civil service and the voluntary sector.